Azure-Samples/modern-data-warehouse-dataops/e2e_samples/temperature_events/README.md

 - If load testing data is not representative, an expensive section may be under tested.
 Which would falsely indicate that it would perform at production loads.
 - It is important to do capacity planning on each stage of the pipeline.
 In this sample, it is expected that 50% of the devices will be filtered out in the first Azure Function (due not being the subset that we are interested in).
 It is expected that 20% of all temperature sensors will have values that need investigating and will go to the "bad temperature" Event Hub.

-### 3. Validate test data early.  ??Delete this??
+### 3. Validate test data early

-- Same as above?
 - When initially testing, the crafted test data was not created at the correct ratios.
-We load tested everything at 100% instead of at their ratios.
-Which lead to an initial over-provisioning into production.
+It resulted in no filtering and everything being hit at 100% instead of smaller ratios deeper in the pipeline.
+This lead to an initial over-provisioning when testing and planning.
+- Validating our test data earlier would have prevented this oversight.

 ### 4. Have a CI/CD pipeline